Wabinab/xenoblade-chronicles-2/src/20_bana.md

 Rex apologized with most guilt, "**SORRY!!!** We really did think they were here to murder someone..."

 "Murder?
-What this **nonsense friends talk?!** I **demand compensation.
-Friends have no idea how much time and money Pupunin spent on this-**"
+What this **nonsense friends talk?!
+I demand compensation.
+Friends have no idea how much time and money Pupunin spent on this**..."

-He hadn't finished when something exploding attracted their attention as they braced for impact.
-Rex exclaimed, "**An explostion?!**"
+An explosion pulled their attention away from him.
+They braced for impact while assessing their situation, "**An explostion?!**"

-Zeke was pulled back from his culinary delicacy heaven, "**Huh?
+Zeke had forgotten his culinary delicacy heaven almost immediately, "**Huh?
 From where?!**"

-Soldiers were being mobilized; they got to one of them and asked, "Hey!
+Soldiers were mobilized; they stopped one of them and asked, "Hey!
 What's going on?"

 The soldier shouted to them, "**Explosion in the hangar!
 Right when everyone was busy with Queen Raqura's arrival!!!
-It's really bad!!!**" He immediately dashed off to solve the problem.
+It's really bad!!!**" He immediately dashed off to the location.

 Rex: "The Queen is here? **This is it!**"